Sammy Jackson

 Sammy Jackson (August 18, 1937 - April 26, 1995) was an American actor, known particularly for his roles reflecting rural life, and a country music disc jockey, although he also played pop-standards during 1983 at Los Angeles's KMPC.
 He also recorded several 45 RPM singles in country and rockabilly styles between 1959 and 1965.

 Biography and persona

 Born in Henderson, North Carolina, Jackson wished to be an actor and moved to California working as a shipping clerk but was contracted to Warner Brothers where he appeared saying one line in the film No Time for Sergeants.
-He appeared in the syndicated American Civil War drama Gray Ghost and on the Warner Brothers Television series 77 Sunset Strip starring Efrem Zimbalist, Jr., and in the TV series Maverick, opposite James Garner in the episode "Trooper Maverick" as Private Heaven.
+He appeared in the syndicated American Civil War drama Gray Ghost and on the Warner Brothers Television series 77 Sunset Strip starring Efrem Zimbalist, Jr., and in the TV series Maverick, opposite Jack Kelly in the episode "Trooper Maverick" as Private Heaven.

 In 1973, he appeared in the TV series Adam 12.

 No Time for Sergeants

 When Jackson read that Warner Brothers was going to produce a 1964 ABC television sitcom, No Time for Sergeants, he wrote directly to Jack L. Warner saying that he was the best choice for the role and asked Warner to examine a certain Maverick episode as proof.
 Ten days later Jackson was told to come to the studio to test for the role.
 Jackson won the role over several actors including the better known Will Hutchins, a Warner Brothers television contract star who had played Sugarfoot and also had been in the No Time for Sergeants film.

 The series was produced by George Burns's production company and shown in the UK on ITV from 1965 to 1969.